 This one also combines the results from two or more queries.
 The difference between UNION and UNION ALL is it will also include duplicates.

 Aggregating and Grouping Data

-The aggregate functions perform a calculation on a data set and return a single value as a result.
-Example of the aggregate functions are:
+The SQL aggregate functions perform a calculation on a data set and return a single value as a result.
+Examples of aggregate functions are:

 GROUP BY clause